 How do you become an entrepreneur?
 Officially, there are no entrepreneur requirements in education.
 In other words, there is no law that states that an entrepreneur must have a specific type of degree.
 However, the education of an entrepreneur can make a big difference in the success of this person’s business.
 So, what does the education of an entrepreneur look like?
 What degrees do you need to be an entrepreneur?
 Well, a person who wants to study to be an entrepreneur can actually take several pathways in higher education.
 As you may have guessed, this means that the “How do I become an entrepreneur?” question doesn’t have one simple answer.
 On the negative side, this means that there is no clear-cut path to entrepreneurship.
 On the positive side, however, this also means that future entrepreneurs have a lot of educational choices.

-However, other degrees can meet the education requirements for entrepreneurs.
+However, other full-time degrees can meet the education requirements for entrepreneurs.
 A general business degree, for example, can get potential entrepreneurs where they need to go.
 On a general level, a business degree teaches how business works.
 This is important information for future entrepreneurs to know.
 Within a business degree, a person can also seek out certain specializations.
 There is the entrepreneurship specialization, of course.
 One can also major in Business Management.
 With this degree, a person learns how to sharpen their leadership skills, which is very important for those who want to start up their own businesses.
 The major in finance can be quite helpful for creative types who have a lot of business ideas but want to get better at the nuts and bolts of starting a business.

 Keep in mind that if one wants a degree in entrepreneurship, online options exist as well.
 An online degree in entrepreneurship can serve a future business owner just as well as an on-campus degree can.
 An online degree in entrepreneurship would come with all of the same classes and materials that its on-campus counterpart would provide.
 The difference is that online entrepreneurship degrees exist virtually.
 Students may log in to their classes, participate in online discussions, and have email conversations with their professors.